wp-plugins/wp-swimteam/ReadMe.txt

 The [wp-SwimTeam blog](http://www.wp-swimteam.org) provides full details on changes, bugs, enhancesments, future developments and much more and is the definitive source for the Change Log.

+= 1.12 =
+* Fixed bug which was sending Opt-In/Opt-Out confirmation e-mails to Registration e-mail address instead of Opt-In/Opt-Out e-mail address.
+This time it is fixed correctly!

 = 1.11 =
 * Added ability to display which user entered an opt-in/opt-out record on the Swim Meet report.
 * Added ability to control inclusion of time stamp for opt-in/opt-out records on the Swim Meet report.